How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 Visionary leaders impregnate their team and the organization itself with this vision.
 Fueled by inspiration, the organization can chart its course to this new future.

 Visionary leaders, however, don’t seek control over their employees.
-Instead, they provide freedom to employees to determine the best path to actualizing this vision.
+Instead, they provide employees with the freedom to determine the best path to actualizing this vision.

 When Does the Visionary Leadership Style Work Best

-Remember that each leadership style works best in particular situations.
-The effective leader can assess the context and shift his/her leadership style as needed.
+Remember that each leadership style is most effective in specific situations.
+An effective leader can assess the context and adjust their leadership style as needed.

 Goleman’s team found that the visionary leadership style works best when a business is aimless and the organization is not dialed in on what needs to happen next.